Challenge: semi-structured Notes data

 Following this process frees developers from the burden of supporting legacy data, which accelerates new application development and data migration.
 New databases will contain only live data, while historical records will be available to authorized users for future reference, especially in the event of litigation or an audit.

 Do you have a specific Notes application modernization or data migration project you would like to discuss with us?
-Please send us your thoughts, comments or questions.
+Please send us your comments or questions, or download the Seascape for Notes trial.